 A photo posted by on

-See our first look picture of The GIlded Age the crew around the Bethesda Fountain, plus some instagram pictures and videos of filming (all above).
+See some of the first looks of The GIlded Age crew around the Bethesda Fountain, New York, plus some instagram pictures and videos of filming (all above).

 Filming of the series initially began in February in Rhode Island at the mansions Chateau-sur-Mer, The Elms, and The Breakers.
 It then moved to New York, filming at the Lyndhurst Mansion in Tarrytown, as well as around the city, including on Fifth Avenue in the lower 70s and in Central Park at Bethesda Terrace (see our first look main picture).

 Filming also took place in Troy for a few weeks between Second and Third Street around its ornamental Washington Park.
 This is one of two private residential parks in the state (the other being Gramercy Park).
 Both parks have homeowners living next to the parks as caretakers who have the keys to unlock the park gates.
 The area’s architecture is perfect for depicting Manhattan in the 19th century.
 Set designers also helped transform the Washington Park and Monument Square areas into 1880s style, with building facades, elaborate storefronts, fake cobblestone, plus plenty of horse-drawn carriages.
 See the Instagram picture and video (above) posted by Caitlin Horgan and her husband Maxwell Woolley who own the Green House Mansion and who witnessed much of the filming in the Troy area.